threadi/external-files-in-media-library/readme.txt

 = 1.1.2 =
 * Fixed possible error during check for current screen
 * Fixed usage of URLs with ampersand on AJAX-request

+= 1.2.0 =
+* New import dialog with progress and extended info about the import
+* Updated compatibility-flag for WordPress 6.5.2